-The yew tree has a legendary connection to death.
+The yew tree, Taxus, has a legendary connection to death.
 Its seeds, leaves, and bark are highly poisonous to humans.
 In recent decades, however, this long-lived plant genus has earned a different reputation: as a potential preserver of life.
-In the 1960s, researchers working for the U.S. National Cancer Institute discovered that the bark of the Pacific yew, contained a toxic ingredient that could be harnessed on a cellular level to inhibit the progress of some cancers.
-A derived compound produced in the laboratory and available commercially since the late 1990s, has been found to be effective in the treatment of breast, lung, and other cancers, among other medical uses.
-The drug is a prime example of the use of poisons in the service of medicine, a challenge to the modern view of poison as an instrument of death, whether by accident, suicide, or murder.
+In the 1960s, researchers working for the U.S. National Cancer Institute discovered that the bark of Taxus brevifolia, the Pacific yew, contained a toxic ingredient that could be harnessed on a cellular level to inhibit the progress of some cancers.
+A derived compound known as paclitaxel, produced in the laboratory and available commercially since the late 1990s, has been found to be effective in the treatment of breast, lung, and other cancers, as well as AIDS-related Kaposi's sarcoma.
+It has also been found useful in preventing a re-narrowing of coronary arteries in stent recipients.
+The drug is a prime example of the use of poisons in the service of medicine, a challenge to the modern view of poison as an instrument of death, whether by accident, suicide, or murder most foul.

 Of course, nature's poisons have been used for medicinal purposes for millennia.
-Small doses of poisonous plants such as mandrake, henbane, and hemlock numbed the pain of surgery for more than 1,000 years.
+Small doses of opium, mandrake, henbane, and hemlock numbed the pain of surgery for more than 1,000 years.
 In William Shakespeare's time, 400 years ago, poisonous extracts were combined into cough medicine.
-Well into the 20th century, the element mercury was an ingredient in popular remedies.
+Well into the 20th century, mercury was an ingredient in popular remedies, from purgatives to infants' teething powder.